Syracuse Abroad Admissions Policies

 Academic Probation Policy

 You may not apply for admission if you are on academic probation*.
-If you are placed on academic probation after acceptance to our program or prior to departure, you will be withdrawn from the program.
+If you are placed on academic probation after acceptance to our program or prior to departure, you may be withdrawn from the program.
 You may also be subject to a financial penalty for a late withdrawal in alignment with our refund policy.